 You’ll get a notification if someone buys the card or makes an offer on it.
 Before setting your asking price, you may want to go to that player’s screen and see what price other managers have listed him at.
 You’re unlikely to attract many offers unless you list your card at a competitive price.

 5 Quick Sorare Tips for Beginners

-- Train your Players – Each gameweek, it’s worth entering all your players in the training leagues unless they are being used in the main tournaments.
-Even if they don’t have a match, they will still earn something called XP which gradually increases the power and ultimately the value of a card over time.
+- Train your Players – Each gameweek, it’s worth entering your three training teams using some of your best players who don’t have games.
+Even if they don’t have a match, they will still earn something called XP which gradually increases the power and potentially even the value of a card over time.
 You can submit training teams via the ‘mix’ tab in the ‘Play’ section.

 - Scout Players & Use SorareData – By far the best tool for scouting and trying to value players is SorareData.
 Completely free to use, it offers far more info on each player than you get on Sorare itself and you’ll be able to see what fantasy scores everyone has posted over the last 40 games and see every price they’ve previously been exchanged at.
 In the early phase of deciding your targets, you may end up spending more time here than on Sorare itself and while it can be time-consuming, proper scouting can really reap rewards in the long-term.